GravityKit/GravityView/readme.txt

 * Fixed: When The Events Calendar Pro plugin is active, Views became un-editable
 * Tweak: Additional translation strings related to View editing

-Note: We will be requiring Gravity Forms 2.5 in the near future; please upgrade!
+Note: We will be requiring Gravity Forms 2.5 and WordPress 5.3 in the near future; please upgrade!

 __Developer Updates:__